se-edu/se-book/projectDuke/text.md

 ### Level 7.
 Save

 Save the tasks in the hard disk automatically whenever the task list changes.
 Load the data from the hard disk when the chatbot starts up.
-You may hard-code the file name and location %%e.g., `[project_root]/data/duke.txt`%%
+You may hard-code the file name and relative path from the project root %%e.g., `./data/duke.txt`%%

 The format of the file is up to you.
 Example:
 ```{.no-line-numbers}